 – Andy Burke, PE, Civil Engineer

-For years, there was debate on downtown Des Moines becoming a true “home” for residents looking to live, work and play.
-The 420 Court project, consisting of a new Hy-Vee, apartment building and parking garage, was a breakthrough in the growth and sustainability of the downtown environment.
+For years, there was a debate on downtown Des Moines becoming a true “home” for residents looking to live, work and play.
+The 420 Court project, consisting of a new Hy-Vee, apartment building, and parking garage, was a breakthrough in the growth and sustainability of the downtown environment.
 I was pleased to hear friends discuss the development and share in my excitement as I worked on the project.

 – Eric Cannon, PE, Civil Engineer

 At the Prairie Heritage Civic Plaza ribbon cutting, it was moving to see the community enjoying features we designed for the park.
-I felt like I knew all the behind the scenes secrets to make it an amazing community space.
+I felt like I knew all the behind-the-scenes secrets to make it an amazing community space.

-– Clay Schneckloth, PLA, Landscape Architect.
+– Clay Schneckloth, PLA, Landscape Architect

 Nothing compares to the visual experience of a completed project.
 The most rewarding part of my job is seeing the amount of effort that goes into each of our designs and inspecting the implementation into construction successes with several different contractors working toward a common goal.